laravel/docs/cashier-paddle.md

        <li>Gold - $25.00</li>
     </ul>

-You can also display the net amount of prices which exclude taxes and the tax price separately:
+You can also display the net amount of prices which exclude taxes and display the tax separately:

     <ul>
         @foreach ($prices as $price)